 Graph

 This graph highlights supply chains with identified exposures.
-Each column represents a tier of the supply chain, with suppliers as blocks.
+Each column represents a tier of the supply chain, with suppliers shown as blocks.
 Base suppliers appear in the leftmost column, while risk suppliers are highlighted in red.

-The graph is sorted by the number of exposures.
-Base suppliers with the most exposures are listed at the top of the first column, and risk suppliers with the most connections to base suppliers are listed at the top of each tier.
+The graph is sorted by the number of exposures: base suppliers with the most exposures are listed at the top of the first column, and risk suppliers with the most connections to base suppliers are listed at the top of each tier.

-The thickness of the lines represents the number of shipments between suppliers - thicker lines indicate more shipments.
+The thickness of the lines represents the number of shipments between suppliers: thicker lines indicate more shipments.

-Clicking an exposed supplier will highlight all base suppliers that have this exposed supplier in their supply chain, as well as the paths connecting these suppliers.
+Suppliers in the graph are also clickable.
+Selecting a supplier highlights it along with all connected suppliers.
+For example, clicking an exposed supplier highlights all base suppliers that have that supplier in their supply chain, as well as the paths connecting them.
+Hovering over a supplier reveals additional details.

-Search bar for Base and Risk suppliers
+Search Bar for Base and Risk Suppliers

-Downloadable report
+Downloadable Reports